-At the conclusion of the off-ice warm up players should be given 15 minutes to dress, and then the coaches should address the team 15 minutes prior to the game time.
+After the off-ice warm-up players should be given 15 minutes to dress, and then the coaches should address the team 15 minutes prior to the game time.

 On Ice Pre-Game Warmups

 Beginner Warm Up- Each drill will be done for approx. 1-1.5 Minutes.
 These drills are ideal for U9-U11 Coaches in the lower divisions.